ferdiansyahh04/ferdiansyah/README.md

 ## About me :

 Very motivated to keep learning and improving my skills<br>
-especially in the field of Machine Learning and Artificial Intelligence.
+especially in the field of Machine Learning and Programming Language.

 ## Languages and Tools :